prisma/prisma1/docs/01-Quickstart/01-Frontend/03-Vue/01-Apollo.md

 - `Post`: Renders a single post item
 - `ListPage`: Renders a list of post items
-- `CreatePage`: Allows to create a new post item
+- `CreatePost`: Allows to create a new post item

 Graphcool services are managed with the [Graphcool CLI](!alias-zboghez5go).
 So before moving on, you first need to install it.